indiramahadiva/lab_1_Indiramahadiva_python_DE25/README.md

 - (Counting Loop) for char in sequence: if char in frequency_dict: => Iterates over every character in the clean sequence.
 The if condition acts as a filter, only incrementing the count for bases present in the predefined dna_letters list (A,T,C,G) and ignoring invalid characters (like N).

 - final_result.append(...) => It stores the final, structured dictionary of counts for every sequence.

+- Source for the zip() : https://www.geeksforgeeks.org/python/python-separate-odd-and-even-index-elements/

+### Visualization

+- Converting the structured data (final_result) into clear Bar Charts using matplotlib.pyplot.

+- for result in final_result: => Ensures that the entire block of code is executed exactly once for every sequence (seq1, seq2, seq3, etc.), creating multiple charts.

+- List Comprehension: Converts the dictionary (frequency_dict) into a list of numerical heights (frequencies).
+It uses the elements of dna_letters (A,T,C,G) as ordered keys for dictionary lookup (frequency_dict[l]).

+- plt.figure(figsize=(6, 4)) => Creates a brand new, empty canvas with dimensions 6 inches wide by 4 inches tall.
+It prevents the data from seq2 from being plotted on the same figure as seq1.

+- By including plt.yticks(range(0, max_freq + 2, 2)), I am telling Matplotlib " my ticks appear only on even integers.

+- Source for the graph : https://www.geeksforgeeks.org/python/graph-plotting-in-python-set-1/, https://www.geeksforgeeks.org/python/plotting-multiple-bar-charts-using-matplotlib-in-python/, https://matplotlib.org/stable/